telerik/kendo-ui-core/docs/controls/hybrid/styles/icons.md

         }
     </style>

-### Overriding the Kendo UI font for all icons (alternatively separate classes can be used to override them one by one)
+The example below demonstrates how to override the Kendo UI font for all icons.
+Note that, alternatively, separate classes can be used to override them one by one.

+###### Example

     <style>
         .km-icon:after,
         .km-icon:before